kitestring-studio/rad-image/readme.txt

 - image rotation

 == Changelog ==
+0.1.6
+* changes all instances of dicom to rad_image
+* implement simple-lightbox npm package

 0.1.4
 * renames plugin to Image viewer, slug to rad-viewer
 * adds support for ACF json files in /data folder